 Council members Jerry Carlson and Kathy McKeithen, and Mayor Jim Dobbie, told Mr. Danielson that they would support whatever cuts he felt he must make, noting that he was hired to tackle the town's growing fiscal crisis.
 "John, whatever you need to do, you have my support," Ms. McKeithen said.
 "Good luck to you and good luck to the town."

 "He'll be using a scalpel, not an ax," said Mayor Dobbie.
 "Therefore, he has my support."

 Councilman Bill Widmer acknowledged that the town must take "a hard look at how we're providing services," but added that caution must be taken to retain the "institutional knowledge" that many staff members provide.
 "I offer my support and expertise to (help) decide what to outsource," he said.

-Councilwoman Elizabeth Lewis complained that the public was informed about the special meeting only days before.
+Councilwoman Elizabeth Lewis complained that the public wasn't informed about the special meeting in sufficient fashion.
 "I know a number of people who would have liked to be here," she said, adding that the majority of residents "have no idea" the meeting was being held.
 "We are remiss in the outreach" needed to inform residents, she said.